What is a liver transplant?

 Getting on the waiting list

-If you are accepted as a transplant candidate, your name will be placed on a national transplant waiting list.
+If you're accepted as a transplant candidate, your name will be placed on a national transplant waiting list.
 People who most urgently need a new liver are put at the top of the list.
 Many people have to wait a long time for a new liver.

-You will be notified when an organ is available because a donor has died.
-You will have to go to the hospital right away to get ready for surgery.
+You'll be notified when an organ is available because a donor has died.
+You'll have to go to the hospital right away to get ready for surgery.

 If a living person is donating a part of their liver to you, the surgery will be planned in advance.
 You and your donor will have surgery at the same time.
 The donor must be in good health and have a blood type that is a good match with yours.
 The donor will also take a psychological test.
-This is to be sure he or she is comfortable with this decision.
+This is to be sure they're comfortable with this decision.

 What are the risks of a liver transplant?